lus/lus/README.md

 ## Hello, my friend!

-My name is Lukas and most of my friends call me Lukas, but you can also call me Lukas if you want.
+My name is Lukas but most of my friends call me Lukas.
+If you want you can also call me Lukas instead.
 I am a 16 year old student from Germany who does some programming in his free time to gain some knowledge for his future life and working career.

 I got into programming back in 2016/2017 and started with some C# on my fathers laptop (it wasn't really programming though as I needed to ask him stuff like 'how to open this window?' or 'what is an integer?', but you get the point.
 I started gaining interest back then).